robwilkerson/explore-htmx-go/README.md

 ## Installation

 1. Clone this repo
+2. Install the environment variables

+        direnv allow .

-2. Run the install script from the project root
+3. Run the install script from the project root

         bash ./install